 How to get more donors?

-Donations help drive your nonprofit, so having a formidable list of committed donors is essential.
-In our efforts to help you find and add donors, we have created a list of the best ways to secure more donors.
-Read on to see our top 5 ideas of how you can continue building your contact list today!
+Donations help drive your nonprofit, so having a formidable list of committed supporters is essential.
+In our efforts to help you find and add donors, we have created a list of the best ways to secure them.
+Here are our top 5 ideas of how you can continue building your contact list today!

 Donors come in all shapes and sizes, which means you need to be open to accepting help from those who can give big and those who can provide small.
 In a study by the Philanthropy Roundtable, they found that lower to middle-income households offer a higher percentage of their income than those wealthier than them.
 Don’t forget to address all your donors, not only the ones making large donations.